Kailaan

 Similar veggies:

-Hon tsai tai, Cime di rapa, broccoli, bimi
+Hon tsai tai, Cime di rapa, broccoli

 Other names